 Communication is key to strengthening the ties among EU member states.
 To this purpose multilingualism can be considered an obstacle.
 While the introduction of an official EU language could represent a possible solution, it would strongly undermine national identities.
 Should we even have a European Media Company?
 What language would such an outlet choose?

-The EYD 2021 is coming... but we are still working on it!
+The #EYD22 is coming... but we are still working on it!

 Hey!
 We are glad to know you are interested in the European Youth Debate!
 We are very proud of our event, a discussion forum that brings together students passionate about the European Union from all over the world to discuss and propose concrete suggestions for the Union’s future.

-The 6th edition of the event will take place between the 16th and the 18th of April and it will be hosted completely online.
-At the moment we are still working on the website page of the event, but you can contact us for any doubt or clarification and you can find further information on the previous editions and on the work of our association on our main website.
+The 7th edition of the event will take place between the 7th and the 9th of April and it will be hosted in person in Milan.
+At the moment we are still working on finding the venues, but you can contact us for any doubt or clarification and you can find further information on the previous editions and on the work of our association on our main website.

 If you don't want to miss any update on the event, subscribe to our EYD newsletter, we will send you an e-mail with all the instructions and the important information to enroll as soon as they will become available!